LocationMap of the San Juan Mountains

 east of Telluride, Mill Creek Basin

-north of Telluride and Ice Lake Basin
+near Red Mountain Pass and Ice Lake Basin

 near Silverton.
 Compared to other places in the Colorado Rockies further north, almost all areas are relatively quiet, even though the scenery is every bit as spectacular, and the trails are well maintained.
 The USFS operate several campgrounds along the main travel routes, and although free primitive camping is permitted in the surrounding national forest land, the steep terrain means that suitable roadside locations are somewhat limited.